tmux-python/tmuxp/doc/about.rst

 **Conversion** ``$ tmuxp convert <filename>`` can convert files to and from JSON and YAML.

 ..
-[1] Freezing sessions may save a lot of time, but tweaking will
+[1] Freezing sessions is a great way to save time, but tweaking will
-       probably be required.
-There is no substitute for a config made with love.
+       probably be required - There is no substitute to a config made with love.

 Minor tweaks